-Funding for this year’s grants was provided by Women Investing in Nebraska (WIN), the NU Provost’s Office, and the Center for Transformative Teaching.
+Funding for this year’s grants was provided by Women Investing in Nebraska (WIN) and the NU Provost’s Office.

 STAR-recommended options for helping reduce the cost of textbooks: